custom-components/pyscript/docs/reference.rst

 ``pyscript.last_light_on`` state variable state will persist between HASS restarts.
 If ``state.persist`` is not called on a particular state variable before HASS stops, then that state variable will not be preserved on the next start.

+Language Limitations
+^^^^^^^^^^^^^^^^^^^^

+Pyscript implements a Python interpreter in a fully-async manner, which means it can run safely in the main HASS event loop.

+The language coverage is relatively complete, but it's quite possible there are discrepancies with Python in certain cases.
+If so, please report them.

+Here are some areas where pyscript differs from real Python:

+- The pyscript-specific function names and state names that contain a period are treated as plain identifiers that contain a period, rather than an attribute (to the right of the period) of an object (to the left of the period).
+For example, while ``pyscript.reload`` and ``state.get`` are functions, ``pyscript`` and ``state`` aren't defined.
+However, if you set ``pyscript`` or ``state`` to some value (ie: assign them as a variable), then ``pyscript.reload`` and ``state.get`` are now treated as accessing those attributes in the ``pyscript`` or ``state`` object, rather than calls to the builtin functions, which are no longer available.
+That's similar to regular Python, where if you set ``bytes`` to some value, the ``bytes.fromhex`` function is no longer available.
+- Since pyscript is async, it detects whether functions are real or async, and calls them in the correct manner.
+So it's not necessary to use ``async`` and ``await`` in pyscript code - they are optional.
+- All pyscript functions are async.
+So if you call a Python module that takes a pyscript function as a callback argument, that argument is an async function, not a normal function.
+So a Python module won't be able to call that pyscript function unless it uses ``await``, which requires that function to be declared ``async``.
+Unless the Python module is designed to support async callbacks, it is not currently possible to have Python modules and packages call pyscript functions.
+The workaround is to move your callbacks from pyscript and make them native Python functions; see `Importing <#importing>`__.

+A handful of language features are not supported:

+- generators and the ``yield`` statement; these are difficult to implement in an interpreter.
+- function decorators, beyond the builtin ones, are not yet supported.
+If there is interest, support for function decorators could be added.
+Additionally, the builtin function decorators aren't functions that can be called and used in-line.
+There is a feature request to add this.

+Pyscript can call Python modules and packages, so you can always write your own native Python code (eg, if you need a generator or other unsupported feature) that can be called by psycript (see `Importing <#importing>`__ for how to create and import native Python modules in pyscript).